Arjun-G-Ravi/AI-Notes/01_Machine Learning/00_Introduction/04_Some Basic Theoretical Concepts.md

 ### Hypothesis Space:
 The hypothesis space refers to the set of all possible hypotheses or candidate models that a machine learning algorithm can create to make predictions or classifications.

-The purpose of ML is to select a hypothesis(model) from the hypothesis space that will approximate input to output.
+The purpose of ML is to select a hypothesis(the function that our model represents) from the hypothesis space that will approximate input to output.

 Eg: In linear regression, the hypothesis space consists of all possible linear functions that can be used to map input features to output labels.